Community

 The Sinkyone Wilderness State Park is located along the southern boundary of the King Range National Conservation Area, this 7,500 acre park is primitive and managed as wilderness.

-For thousands of years before the first Europeans arrived, the Sinkyone Indians lived in this part of the coast.
-They occupied permanent villages alongside streams and rivers, and moved out in family groups to hunt and forage in the hills during the summer.
+For thousands of years before the first Europeans arrived, the Sinkyone Indians lived on this part of the coast.
+They occupied permanent villages alongside streams and rivers, and moved in family groups to hunt and forage in the hills during the summer.
 They spent time along the coast fishing, gathering seaweed and shellfish, and hunting seals and sea lions, and harvesting the occasional dead whale that had washed on shore.
 Fish were an important source of food during the winter.
 All kinds of fish were caught, but the seasonal salmon run was especially important.

 Most park visitors today assume that human beings have had little impact on this area.
 But every trail, road, or flat spot has been modified by human activity.
 Game trails were turned into pathways for pack mules loaded with tanbark for the tanneries of San Francisco.
 Roads were carved and graded for lumbering operations.
 Open areas and marine terraces were farmed and used to pasture sheep and cattle.
 Occasionally, what appears to be a wagon road or a modern jeep trail is actually an abandoned railroad right-of-way.